-Figure 6: Sensitivities for the VISIR imager in various filters in the M-, N- and Q-bands determined with the new AQUARIUS detector.
+Figure 6: Offered sensitivities for the various filters of the VISIR imager in the M-, N- and Q-bands as a function of the filter wavelength and width.
 The atmospheric transparency spectrum for PWV = 1 mm at an airmass of 1 is plotted in the background.